start-runner/ava/README.md

 }
 ```

-Task is rely on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.
+This task relies on array of files, see [documentation](https://github.com/start-runner/start#readme) for details.

-Note that this task will not work with [start-coverage](https://github.com/start-runner/coverage).
+This task will not work with [start-coverage](https://github.com/start-runner/coverage).

 ## Arguments